MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/automation-apis-using-s2s-authentication.md

 Starting with [!INCLUDE[prodshort](../developer/includes/prodshort.md)] 2020 release wave 2, version 17, service-to-service authentication is enabled for Automation APIs.
 Service-to-service authentication enables external services to connect as an application, without impersonating normal users.

-## Usage
+## Usage and setup overview

 Automation APIs provide capability for automating company setup through APIs.
 The automation APIs are used to hydrate tenants, that is, to bring them to an initial state.
 Service-to-service authentication is intended only for the hydration of companies.

 The **D365 Automation** entitlements give access to APIs in the `/api/microsoft/automation` route by using the OAuth client credentials flow.
 An application token with the `Automation.ReadWrite.All` scope is needed for accessing [!INCLUDE[prodshort](../developer/includes/prodshort.md)] Automation APIs.

-## Setup overview

-To enable service-to-service authentication, you'll have to complete two tasks:
+To enable service-to-service authentication, you'll have to do two things:

-1. Register an application in your Azure Active Directory tenant for [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
-This application is used to authenticate API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- Register an application in your Azure Active Directory tenant for authenticating API calls against [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-2. Set up the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].
+- Set up the Azure AD application in [!INCLUDE[prodshort](../developer/includes/prodshort.md)].

-The tasks are described in the sections that follow.
+These tasks are described in the sections that follow.

-## Task 1: Register an application in Azure AD for authentication to Business Central
+## Task 1: Register an Azure AD application for authentication to Business Central

-Complete these steps to register an application in Azure AD for service-to-service authentication.
+Complete these steps to register an application in your Azure AD tenant for service-to-service authentication.

 1. Sign in to the [Azure portal](https://portal.azure.com).